austinkschmitz/Notepad-to-text-and-image-files/Read Me.md

 ### Support
 This is an open source project.
-Contact POC for a fatal flaw

 ## License